 In 2019 the attraction ran daily from October 17th until the 27th and had a story theme involving an owl, a hummingbird, magical spells and a journey through the garden.

-VanDusen Glow in the Garden Event
+VanDusen Glow in the Garden

-Taking place at VanDusen Botanical Garden during the last week of October, VanDusen Glow in the Garden is arguably one of the region’s best Halloween attractions for young children and overly-timid folk.
-There is a small number of skeletons scattered around the place, but far less scary stuff than almost any other spooky event in town, which makes it especially popular for young families and tiny folks with nervous dispositions.
+At the event, in most years, there might be a skeleton or two scattered around the place, but far less scary stuff than almost any other spooky event in town, which makes it especially popular for young families and tiny folk with nervous dispositions.

 Glow in the Garden takes place in Vancouver at VanDusen Botanical Garden which is located at 5251 Oak Street with the entrance to parking just off West 37th Avenue.
-The parking lot isn’t huge though, especially for special events of this size, and so most people find parking somewhere else along the street.
+The parking lot isn’t huge though, especially for special events of this size, and so many people find parking somewhere else along the street.

 Times and Dates

 VanDusen Glow in the Garden is open daily between around 5:00 and 9:00 pm in the days leading up to Halloween night on October 31st.
 In 2019 it ran daily from Thursday October 17th until Sunday October 27th.